Selling a House During Divorce in Texas

 Can You Sell a House During Divorce in Texas?

-✅ Whether both spouses agree to sell
+• Whether both spouses agree to the sale

 Want to avoid a court battle?
 Selling together now might be your cleanest option.